koneotis/ACCT3210/README.md

 # A Note on COVID 19:

 The evolving pandemic will impact this course.
-This schedule, locations, and expectations of this course will change when required in order to comply with University policies.
+The schedule, locations, and expectations of this course will change when required in order to comply with University policies.
 The version of the syllabus posted on [Github](https://github.com/ArthurHowardMorris/ACCT3210/blob/main/ACCT3210_Syl.pdf) and Canvas announcements will communicate changes as they are required.

 # Course description: